You may be paying too much in California for child support or for California spousal support if you did not get a seek-work order from the court.

 Reduce Child Support Payments

 For earnings to be imputed, the supporting spouse has the burden to prove that the non-working spouse has both the ability to work and that there is opportunity for employment.
 This burden of proof does not require proof that a non-working spouse can actually get a given job but only that they have the ability to be employed and that there are opportunities for work.
+Once this is determined, a court will consider the potential income a spouse could earn in calculating child support payments.
+Remember, child support payments are based on each parents’ income and the amount of time they are spending with the child.

 California Family Law courts originally adopted what was known as the “Regnery Rule” which established standards used to impute income to a spouse who is not working or refused to work.
 This three-part test required proof that the non-working spouse: